thejoshyee/fullstackopen-2021-part3/README.md

 # University of Helsinki - Full Stack Open 2022 - Part 3

 ## About
-Part 3 which was the backend portion for the Phonebook App from Part 2 was done in this separate repo found here.
+This is Part 3 of Full Stack Open 2022 - which is the backend portion for the Phonebook App from Part 2.

-The Phonebook App (Front End) from Part 2 can be found: <a href="https://github.com/thejoshyee/fullstackopen-2022/tree/main/part2/phonebook">Here</a>
+The Phonebook App repo (Front End) from Part 2 can be found <a href="https://github.com/thejoshyee/fullstackopen-2022/tree/main/part2/phonebook">Here</a>

 ## Learning
   - Node.js